sguir/ppgcourse/exercise_BP.md

 cp *  /ppgdata/baypass/
 ```

-Create a new folder "Results" in your personal computer and dowload the obtained results and the script "baypass_utils.R"
+Create a new folder "my_results" in your personal computer and dowload the obtained results and the script "baypass_utils.R"

 ```bash
 mkdir my_results